euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

   High-Content Digital Microscopy enhances user comfort, data storage and analysis throughput, paving the way to new researches and medical diagnostics.
-A digital microscopy platform aims at capturing a image of a cover slip, at storing information on a file server and a database, at visualising the image and analysing its content.
+A digital microscopy platform aims at capturing an image of a cover slip, at storing information on a file server and a database, at visualising the image and analysing its content.
 We will discuss how the Python ecosystem can provide such software framework efficiently.
 Moreover